BrianSturgis/JanWeek2Project/README.md

 - this project was built in the early morning with out a .git and local repo initialized until 10am..  see copy of git log if inquiring of applications build start time.
 - This project has Three.js and is currently not using it but is in its stretch goals for now.
 - UI is a very early state and the responsiveness is poor (gradient,margin,etc).
-- - i get this error in the console "DevTools failed to load SourceMap: Could not load content for http://127.0.0.1:5501/css/bootstrap.css.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE" unless i place the bootstrap.css.map file in my rep
+- An error in the console is recieved "DevTools failed to load SourceMap: Could not load content for http://127.0.0.1:5501/css/bootstrap.css.map: HTTP error: status code 404, net::ERR_HTTP_RESPONSE_CODE_FAILURE" unless i place the bootstrap.css.map file in my rep

 ## Setup/Installation Requirements
 - repository location (https://github.com/BrianSturgis/JanWeek2Project)